-She has published twelve books, including five monographs: Face Politics (Routledge, 2015); Missing: Persons and Politics (Cornell, 2011); Trauma and the Memory of Politics (Cambridge, 2003); Whose Hunger: Concepts of Famine, Practices of Aid (Minnesota, 2008); and Poststructuralism and International Relations (Lynne Rienner, 1999).
+She has published twelve other books, including five more monographs: Face Politics (Routledge, 2015); Missing: Persons and Politics (Cornell, 2011); Trauma and the Memory of Politics (Cambridge, 2003); Whose Hunger: Concepts of Famine, Practices of Aid (Minnesota, 2008); and Poststructuralism and International Relations (Lynne Rienner, 1999).

 Her focus, aside from her own research, is on collaborative ventures that make space for innovative approaches and bring together those engaged in developing them, including most recently the Gregynog Ideas Lab; the highly-regarded Routledge book series Interventions; and the Journal of Narrative Politics.
 She has contributed to NGO and UK government policy discussions on famine, emergency and missing people.
 In 2013, she talked about her work in an interview with Stuart Elden.
 The collaborative work with activists, poets, photographers and academics that led to After Grenfell was particularly challenging and productive.

 Prior to joining the University of Manchester, Jenny taught at Aberystwyth University and the Open University.
 Her original first degree at the University of Oxford was in physics, with specialisms in nuclear and solid state physics.
 Between 1985 and 1993 she studied for a second first degree at the Open University, this time in the social sciences, and the courses she took there with Stuart Hall continue to inspire her work.
 She obtained her PhD from the University of Wales, Aberystwyth in 1997, and her first academic post was a one-year temporary lectureship at the University of Manchester.
 In 1997, she joined the Department of International Politics at Aberystywth University with a Leverhulme Special Research Fellowship.
 She was appointed to a personal chair in Aberystwyth in 2004.
 With colleagues at Aberystwyth, she established and taught the MA Postcolonial Politics from 1999-2016 and the MA Politics, Media and Performance from 2013-2018, and co-founded an Interdisciplinary Research Centre, Performance and Politics international.
 She left to return to the University of Manchester in 2018.
 She was awarded the British International Studies Association Distinguished Contribution Prize in 2021.